Updated: Feb 21

 The second session was tough and long, much that came up.

 Feelings and fears of being rejected, not enough, stressed of not being worthy.
 A specific event in my life that I knew even before this session it had affected me.
 I just hadn’t realized to what extent, and in this session, it was so very clear, all of it.
-This event involved my grandma, severely mentally ill, who had been trying to push my parents to give me up at birth.
-The reasons why were as many as they were absurd.
-So yes, this session was about healing that pain, fear and hurt, the feelings of being rejected by someone so close to me.
+This session was about healing the pain and hurt, steaming from the fears of being rejected by those close to me.

 Since that session, I haven’t smoked one cigarette, not a puff.
 I haven’t even come close to smoking.
 Of course, life has thrown some curve balls, so I’ve experienced stress and in this for a brief moment the thought of “I want a cigarette” has come up but stayed for a second, I can also honestly say that I can count those moments on my fingers.
 And it’s never felt further than that, a thought lasting for a second, and clearly no urges where I had to use my will power to resist.
 I can’t even remember when was the last time that thought came up.
 Sometime last year it must have been…